FeatureToggleStudy/halfpipe-docs/content/auto-updating-pipelines/_index.md

 The environment variable `BUILD_VERSION` is set in halfpipe tasks.

-If the pipeline configuration is changed by the update job, older versions of the `version` resource will be disabled.
-This prevents new or modified tasks running immediately at the previous version (e.g. if you added a new task at the end of the pipeline it will not be triggered for the previous build).
+If halfpipe update added any new tasks, existing versions of the `version` resource will be disabled.
+This prevents new tasks running immediately at the previous version (e.g. if you added a new task at the end of the pipeline it will not be triggered for the previous build).

 ### Triggering tasks with a specific version
 Before triggering a task, click on the `version` resource and pin it to the version you want to use.